-The Project Management Professional Development Programme (PMPDP) is an industry-inspired blended-learning programme that uses a Practice Based Learning approach to project management development.
-Therefore, the PMPDP differs from other courses in that, rather than simply acquiring new knowledge and ideas, delegates are expected to adopt a reflective practice approach to apply their learning directly to their projects in the workplace.
-It acts as a Community of Practice for delegates to network and communicate with their peers so that they can share experiences and practices across a wide array of organisations and project environments.
+The Project Management Professional Development Programme (PMPDP) is an industry-inspired programme that uses a Practice Based Learning approach to developing professional competencies in the management of projects.
+The programme is delivered through a combination of face-to-face and online support.
+The PMPDP differs from other courses in that, rather than simply acquiring new knowledge and ideas, delegates are expected to adopt a reflective practice approach so that their learning informs and is informed by their practises in managing projects at the workplace.
+The programme acts as a Community of Practice for delegates to network and communicate with their peers so that they can share experiences and practices across a wide array of organisations and project environments.

 For more information, read our programme here.